ben260/ben260/README.md

 ## Hi 👋 I'm Ben

 - 🎓 Recent Computer Science graduate from the University of York
+- 🔭 Experienced in building web applications using Next.js
+- ☁️ Certified AWS Cloud Practitioner
-- 🔭 Currently building a web-based tool to help monitor unresponsive data sources in Elasticsearch
+- 💡 Currently building a web-based tool to help monitor unresponsive data sources in Elasticsearch

 If you have any feedback on my projects or would like to collaborate, I’d love to hear from you!